AlXplore/csci596_final_project/README.md

 ### Collaborative Filtering (Harnessing quality judgments of other users):
 This time we will implement memory-based approaches
-### (1)	User-based CF
+#### (1)	User-based CF
 1. During the training process

->1.	identify user pairs who are similar using their co-rated businesses without considering their rating scores.
+    1. identify user pairs who are similar using their co-rated businesses without considering their rating scores.

->2.	compute the Pearson correlation for the user pair candidates
+    2. compute the Pearson correlation for the user pair candidates

->* If the number of potential user pairs is too large to compute in memory, we will combine the Min-Hash and LSH algorithms in the user-based CF recommendation system.
+* If the number of potential user pairs is too large to compute in memory, we will combine the Min-Hash and LSH algorithms in the user-based CF recommendation system.

 2. During the predicting process we will use the model to predict the rating for a given pair of user and business.

-### (2)	Item-based CF
+#### (2)	Item-based CF
 1. During the training process

->we will build a model by computing the Pearson correlation for the business pairs that have at least 3 co-rated users, and our model will only contain the valid pairs that have positive Pearson similarity.
+    we will build a model by computing the Pearson correlation for the business pairs that have at least 3 co-rated users, and our model will only contain the valid pairs that have positive Pearson similarity.

 2. During the predicting process

->we will use the model and at most three business neighbors to predict the rating for a given pair of user and business.
+    we will use the model and at most three business neighbors to predict the rating for a given pair of user and business.

+## The Comparison between Content-based and Memory-based Method